PabloChristian/dotnet-social-media-api/README.md

 5. Security:
 	1. Use of .NET Identity to manage user authentication for security.
 6. Tests
+	1. Implement remaining tests left for the other classes.
-	1. Impllement integration tests to test end-to-end requests.
+	2. Implement integration tests to test end-to-end requests.

 Architecture proposal:

-This architecture would allow to achieve all the topics described.
+This architecture would allow to achieve most of the topics described.